uviclibraries/PowerBI/1-Power Query.md

 Other_Sales - Sales in the rest of the world (in millions)<br>

-Global_Sales - Total worldwide sales.<br>
+Global_Sales - Total worldwide sales<br>

 </blockquote>

 To make your dimension tables (the points of your star)
 1. right click on the **vgsales** query in the Queries pane
-2.  choose reference, this creates a duplicate table that is still conected the the first table
+2.  choose reference, this creates a duplicate table that is still connected to the first table
-3. choose one of the categories that will be a dimensions
+3. choose one of the categories that will be a dimension
 4. right click on the column header and choose "remove other columns". ***NOTE that dimension tables often have multiple columns but in this example each dimension table only has one column**
 5. right click on the column header again and select "remove duplicates"
 6. now rename the table under the "Query Settings" pane to something reflective of your selected column